jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 to improving the security of OSS \- especially through coordinated industry\-wide efforts.
-This work wascovered by media outlets including Security Boulevard, the Veracode blog, Linux Today, SiliconANGLE, eSecurityPlanet, and Dark Reading.In September 2021, the Open Source SecurityFoundation published their Guide to implementing a coordinated vulnerability disclosure process for open source projects, available here on GitHub, and described here in a blog post.
-Jennifer Fernick of NCC Group contributed to this guide, as well as to the broader, ongoing work of the OpenSSF Vulnerability Disclosure Working Group, which will be disseminated through conference presentations and other developer outreach in 2022\.Since prior to OpenSSFs founding in August 2020, Jennifer has been a founding member of the prior Governing Board as well as the Technical Advisory Committee, and made considerable contributions in the first several months of 2021 to help drive improved
+This work wascovered by media outlets including Security Boulevard, the Veracode blog, Linux Today, SiliconANGLE, eSecurityPlanet, and Dark Reading.
+In September 2021, the Open Source Security
+Foundation published their Guide to implementing a coordinated vulnerability disclosure process for open source projects, available here on GitHub, and described here in a blog post.
+Jennifer Fernick of NCC Group contributed to this guide, as well as to the broader, ongoing work of the OpenSSF Vulnerability Disclosure Working Group, which will be disseminated through conference presentations and other developer outreach in 2022\.Software Supply Chain Security \& Securing the Open Source Ecosystem I think we have yet to see the true potential of techniques for finding vulnerabilities at scale, Fernick says.
+Large\-scale fuzzing projects, vulnerability discovery query languages such as GitHubs CodeQL, innovations in program analysis, applications of machine learning to identifying examples of particular bug classes, and recent research in automated exploit generation (AEG) have yet to, in my opinion, become fully realized, and are likely to shift the security landscape.
+Since prior to OpenSSFs founding in August 2020, Jennifer has been a founding member of the prior Governing Board as well as the Technical Advisory Committee, and made considerable contributions in the first several months of 2021 to help drive improved